jonathanyeong/personal-website/content/blog-posts/what-brings-my-joy-as-a-developer.md

 ## Privilege of Choice

 I had initially wanted to talk about the ability to work from anywhere.
 But it's really about the privilege of choice.
-Being a developer grants you a lot of privileges that others don't.
+Being a developer grants you a lot of privileges.
 Lately, I've started trying to figure out how to help others with my privilege.
 To be transparent, DE&I is something I've only started thinking about when I moved to the States.
-Before that time I still felt like I was too new to be able to make a difference.
+Before that time I felt like I was too new to be able to make a difference.
 And even now, I know there's a lot more that I can do.
-What I can do is to affect change to hiring processes within my company.
+But what I can do is affect change to hiring processes within my company.
 I can be an active ally that speaks up to racial injustices.
 And be able to reassure others who are just starting out that they too have a voice.
 Having privilege as a developer and choosing to use that to help others is something I never want to stop doing.

 ## GIFS